morbus/button-shy-games-play-bot/docs/players/i-guess-this-is-it.md

 | `start`             | **Required.** The game action you want to take.              |
 | `@PLAYER1 @PLAYER2` | **Required.** The two player mentions to start the game for. |

-## Drawing Story cards from the grid
+## Draw 1 or 2 Story cards from the grid

 <div class="discord-messages">
   <div class="discord-message">